Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

 There are two counters used by various other code blocks within the SST experiment, these counters are: `current_trial` and `current_block_trial`.
-True to their names, the first serves to keep track of the total number of trails that have occured within the experiment and the second keeps track of which block the experiment is up to.
+True to their names, the first serves to keep track of the total number of trails that have occurred within the experiment and the second keeps track of which block the experiment is up to.
 These counters are incremented in 'Pre_Trial' -> "pre_trial_prep" -> ‘”Begin Routine”’ under `# Increment counters`.